 When you have practices in place that address diversity and inclusion on a daily basis, you also increase accessibility and when places are accessible, the feeling of belonging also increases.
 All of these factors make for increased wellbeing.

 To make sure you get things right from the start, you need someone who has expertise in this.
 Language matters and it is not as simple as making a statement about being inclusive.
 You need to understand the language you are using so you can put it into practice.

 Demonstrate cultural competency.

 It is not enough to throw a few words into the mix, you need to understand the significance behind them (I’m not talking specifically about race here either!).

 Don’t be colour blind.

 Acknowledge race and all that goes with it.
-Its a lot to unpack but it is crucial that you understand that racial identity is more than the colour of someone’s skin.
-It is perception, thoughts, experience.
-It is history, heritage, whakapapa.
+It’s a lot to unpack but it is crucial that you understand that racial identity is more than the colour of someone’s skin.
+It is perception, thoughts, and experience.
+It is history, heritage, and whakapapa.

 At a bare minimum in Aotearoa, you need to acknowledge the history behind te Tiriti o Waitangi and you must commit to upholding the principles of the Treaty.
-That means that you must do more than learn some te reo Māori and chuck a karakia into your meetings, you must learn te ao Māori and all that goes with it.
+That means that you must do more than learn some te reo Māori and chuck a karakia into your meetings, you really need to learn about te ao Māori and all that goes with it.
 Understanding tikanga and kawa are critical steps to this.

 Te reo me ona tikanga.